XTLS/Xray-docs-next/docs/en/config/inbounds/socks.md

 > `auth`: "noauth" | "password"

-The authentication method for the SOCKS protocol, supporting `"noauth"` for anonymous mode and `"password"` for username/password authentication.
+Authentication method for the Socks protocol.
+Supports `"noauth"` (anonymous) and `"password"` (user/password).

+When using password, HTTP requests sent to this inbound will also require the same account and password.

-The default value is `"noauth"`.
+Default value is `"noauth"`.

 > `accounts`: \[ [AccountObject](#accountobject) \]

-An array where each element represents a user account.
+An array where each element is a user account.

-This option is only valid when `auth` is set to `"password"`.
+This option is only valid when `auth` is set to `password`.

-The default value is an empty array.
+Default value is empty.

 > `udp`: true | false

 Whether to enable UDP protocol support.

-The default value is `false`.
+Default value is `false`.

 > `ip`: address

-When UDP is enabled, Xray needs to know the local IP address.
+When UDP is enabled, Xray needs to know the IP address of the local machine.

-The default value is `"127.0.0.1"`.
+"The IP address of the local machine" means the IP that the client can use to find the server when initiating a UDP connection.
+By default, it is the local IP address when the server accepts the TCP connection.
+It should work normally in most cases, but when passing through systems behind NAT, it may cause malfunctions, requiring this parameter to be modified to the correct public IP.

+Warning: If your machine has multiple IP addresses, you will be affected by the issue regarding UDP listening on 0.0.0.0 mentioned in [Inbound Listening](../inbound.md#inboundobject).

 > `userLevel`: number

-The user level that the connection will use to determine the corresponding [Local Policy](../policy.md#levelpolicyobject).
+User level.
+Connections will use the [Local Policy](../policy.md#levelpolicyobject) corresponding to this user level.

-The value of `userLevel` corresponds to the value of `level` in the [policy](../policy.md#policyobject).
-If not specified, the default value is 0.
+The value of `userLevel` corresponds to the value of `level` in [policy](../policy.md#policyobject).
+If not specified, the default is 0.

 ### AccountObject